fsantanna-no/ce0-old/README.md

 ```
 True ()                 -- value of type Bool
 False                   -- () is optional
+Data (True,())
 ```

+A discriminator sufixes a value with `.`, a subtype identifier, and `!`.
-A destructor acesses the value of a type as one of its subtypes:
+It accesses the value of a type as one of its subtypes:

 ```
 (True ()).True!         -- yields ()